twobeers75/TRANSECT/README.md

-NOTE: SCA requires additional R packages however these are all installed on demand the first time (and only the first time) you run each one of the different SCA commands.
+NOTE: SCA requires many additional R packages however these are all installed on demand the first time (and only the first time) you run each one of the different SCA commands.
+Please keep this in mind on your first run as it will take substantially longer compared to all subsequent runs.

 ## Usage